IAHispano/Applio-Docs/faq/general/general.md

 # General

-Questions about RVC/Applio in general
+Questions and errors about RVC/Applio in general